A Child Tax Credit is still available.

 The automobile business mileage expense deduction

-Annual Gift Tax Limit: you can give up to $15,000 per person (This is not a tax deduction but saves on your estate tax when you die).
+Annual Gift Tax Limit: you can give up to $19,000 per person for 2026 (This is not a tax deduction but saves on your estate tax when you die).